StevenTammen/bibledocs.org/content/discussion/apologetics-canada/shorter-topical-studies/how-can-i-trust-the-bible/_index.md

 <!-- --- -->

-#### Some reasons these texts are obviously not canon: their theology is crazy, the names used in the texts aren't what they would be if the texts were genuine {#the-right-books-src-apologetics-canada-some-reasons-these-texts-are-obviously-not-canon-their-theology-is-crazy-the-names-used-in-the-texts-aren-t-what-they-would-be-if-the-texts-were-genuine}
+#### Some reasons these texts are obviously not canon: their theology is crazy, the names used in the texts aren't what they would be if the texts were genuine {#the-right-books-src-apologetics-canada-some-reasons-these-texts-are-obviously-not-canon-their-theology-is-crazy-the-names-used-in-the-texts-arent-what-they-would-be-if-the-texts-were-genuine}

 ##### Video clip from Apologetics Canada {#the-right-books-src-apologetics-canada-video-clip-from-apologetics-canada}